netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

 ## Immutability of the list {#imm-list}

- In the example in {{example}}, the "user-group" list as a whole inherits immutability from the container "user-groups", which is mutable.
+ In the example in {{NETCONF-with-immutability}} and {{RESTCONF-with-immutability}}, the "user-group" list as a whole inherits immutability from the container "user-groups", which is mutable.
 One of the list entry named "administrator" is immutable, and the other entry named "power-user" is mutable.
 The client is able to copy the entire "user-groups" container in \<running\>, add new user-group entries, modify the values of descendant nodes of "power-users" list entry,